 Personal Protective Equipment (PPE)

 Requirements are in place for proper attire and personal protective equipment (PPE) for labs working with chemical, biological, physical, or radiological hazards.
 These items are extremely important for protecting individuals working with hazardous substances, and should be worn properly.
-The minimum requirements for laboratory attire and PPE are outlined in the UTD Policy for Personal Protective Equipment and Laboratory Attire for Laboratories and Technical Spaces [Link to Policy].
-Additional PPE or exceptions to the minimum requirements are determined by the instructor and may change from one experiment to the next.
+The minimum requirements for laboratory attire and PPE are outlined in the UTD Policy for Personal Protective Equipment and Laboratory Attire for Laboratories and Technical Spaces.
+Additional PPE or exceptions to the minimum requirements should be determined by the instructor and may change from one experiment to the next.
+Instructors may contact ORC Lab Safety for guidance.

 research compliance;teaching labs